anvilproject/anvil-portal/content/learn/principal-investigators/setting-up-lab-accounts.md

 **Google Cloud Account** - An account on the Google Cloud Platform (GCP) created with the same Google ID (email address) you use for your Terra account.

-**Google Organization** - the individual, company, or institution owning the Google account and who will be responsible for payment.
+**Google Organization** - The individual, company, or institution owning the Google account and who will be responsible for payment.

 **Google Payments Profile** - A google resource for holding payment methods